 Getting the Best MRI Price

-The general range of MRI prices can be anywhere from $400 to $3500, depending on the factors listed above.
-While you will not be able to control all of these factors, there are ways to control the costs.
+The cost of an MRI can range anywhere from $400 to $3500, depending on the factors listed above.
+While you will certainly not be able to control all of these factors, there are a few ways you might be able to control the costs.
+Here are several tips for getting the best MRI price without sacrificing the quality of treatment and care you deserve.